 As you might have guessed, alcoholic drinks do contain sugar and calories, but the amount differs significantly depending on what you drink.
-Whenever I watch cocktails being made I can’t get over how much sugar (or sugar syrup) goes into it!
+Next time you see a bartender make a cocktail, just watch how much sugar (or sugar syrup) goes into it!
 Cider, especially the flavoured kinds, are also exceptionally high in sugar.
-On the other hand, dry wine contains less than 5g sugar per litre – that’s less than a teaspoon per bottle – so it’s one of the best choices.
+On the other hand, dry wine contains less than 5g sugar per litre (that’s less than a teaspoon per bottle) so it’s one of the best choices.

 THE BOTTOM LINE…

 If you are trying to lose weight then the bottom line is, drinking is likely to slow down your weight loss.
-If you’re committed to losing weight as quickly as possible then you might want to consider cutting your alcohol intake right down, or out altogether, for a period of time.
+If you’re committed to losing weight as quickly as possible then you might want to consider cutting alcohol out altogether for a period of time.
 (There are plenty of health benefits too).

-However, if you aren’t in a huge hurry to lose weight, try drinking a moderate amount of alcohol and monitoring your progress.
+However, if you aren’t in a hurry to lose weight, try drinking a moderate amount of alcohol and monitoring your progress.
 If you find that you can enjoy a couple of drinks a week and still lose weight then great.
 On the other hand, if you find that you struggle to lose weight then you might have to cut it out for a while to see results.
 We are all different so there is no one-size-fits-all rule.

 Here are six tips for healthier drinking that can help you to enjoy alcohol in the healthiest way possible and maximise your chances of weight loss.

 ARE YOU LOOKING TO LOSE WEIGHT?